wso2/docs-is/en/docs/develop/javascript-oidc-sdk.md

-# Single Page Application Javascript SDK
+# Using the Javascript SDK

 This page guides you through implementing authentication for a Javascript/Typescript client application using the OpenID Connect authentication SDK with WSO2 Identity Server.
 The SDK handles a lot of authentication-related details such as the grant, protocol, token management, and token storage.